 I am a second generation Senator for Massachusetts and have know most of the senators all my life, I never in a million years would have thought that they thought I had done as much as them to promote Jaycees across the state.
 It meant even more to me that the Foxboro Jaycees had nominated me for the honor, since my previous chapters were no longer active, and that the time I had spent on projects outside of the chapter were recognized by my new chapter.
 It is truly one of the highest honors I have received in my life and I wear the name tag and carry my number proudly!” — Derek House JCI Senator #60899

-The Foxboro Jaycees currently have three senators: Lynda Walsh, Derek House, and David Fisler.
+The Foxboro Jaycees currently (as of 2020) have four senators: Lynda Walsh, Derek House, David Fisler and Pam Warren.